About the NHS

 Although most people think about the NHS as being their local hospital, when you visit your dentist, your GP or even your local pharmacist you could be speaking to someone employed by the NHS.
 And increasingly there is more and more NHS staff whose work is not based in a hospital, but who work in local health centres, GP practices or even in patients' own homes.

-More people work for the NHS than any other organisation in the country: over 1 million people in England alone.
+More people work for the NHS than any other organisation in the country: 1.3 million people in England alone.
 That is around one in every forty people.
 You will probably know at least one person who works for the NHS.

 The people who work for the NHS may have jobs in clinical or non-clinical roles.
 Clinical roles provide care to patients, such as nursing, medicine, midwifery, as well as a range of allied health professions such as physiotherapy, radiography and counselling.